Are the Pink Lakes of Las Coloradas, Mexico Worth Visiting? (+ Tips!)

 By Car

-In our opinion, the ideal way to visit the pink lakes of Las Coloradas is by rental car.
+In our opinion, the ideal way to visit the pink lakes of Las Coloradas is to rent a car and drive there yourself.

 That’s how we visited in 2020, and it was a very smooth drive.